 The Victorian Government's Plan Melbourne 2017-2050 recognises the importance of open space and the greening of the city as well as creating opportunities to connect with nature.
-The Plan recommends the need for a Metropolitan Open Space Strategy to assist with developing innovative approaches to the planning, design and use of new and existing public open space.
+The Plan Melbourne directs the preparation of a recommends the need for a Metropolitan Open Space Strategy to assist with developing innovative approaches to the planning, design and use of new and existing public open space.
+The draft-Metropolitan Open Space Strategy was released by the State government in mid-2021 and sets out the broad context for the provision of open space in the developed suburbs of metro Melbourne.